• Twitter

 Safeguarding

-At Etherley Lane Primary School, we regard the safeguarding of all pupils as our main priority.
+At Etherley Lane Nursery and Primary Federation, we regard the safeguarding of all pupils as our main priority – it is threaded throughout everything we do.
 Safeguarding is at the centre of our practice and policies.
 We believe that all pupils have the right to be happy, to be safe and to learn and work in partnership with all members of the school community to protect our children from harm.
 It is the responsibility of everyone who comes into contact with children to keep them safe.

 We will ensure that: